 For purchases of goods or services to vendors for less than \$300 that do not require a purchase order, refunds, and scholarships, the Secretary/Bookkeeper must submit a check request into the Skyward Finance system.
 This includes travel related expenditures (and mileage reimbursements); see travel guidelines for more information.
 Invoices and/or detailed receipts must be scanned and included as an attachment.
 Please notate on the receipt the nature of the item being purchased, i.e. materials, makeup, candy for experiment, tub for storage, etc. If the receipt is from a credit card purchase and only has a total (not detailed with items), sales tax will be deducted from the reimbursement.
 When more than one receipt is being reimbursed, please run a calculator tape of the total, highlight or circle it, and attach a copy of it as well.
-If the daily reimbursement will exceed \$300, an approved purchase order is required prior to purchasing the goods.
+If the reimbursement exceeds \$300, an approved purchase order is required prior to purchasing the goods.
 This will aid us in determining the total to be paid and help us balance to the same figure.
 The backup should be kept by the originator in accordance with the District's Records Retention Guidelines.

-Receipts will be totaled per day before applying the less than \$300 threshold.
+If purchases are going to be made for the same purpose, example, "musical props" and will exceed the \$300 threshold even if made over several days, a Purchase Order will be required.
 Do not circumvent the system by ordering "like" items several days in a row to keep the purchase under the \$300 threshold.